NazBilgic/Day2-Game-Day-Notification/README.md

 In this project, we create a serverless solution using AWS services like AWS Lambda, SNS, and EventBridge to send real-time NBA game updates to your email.

+Prerequisites
+Free account with subscription and API Key at sportsdata.io Personal AWS account with basic understanding of AWS and Python

 ## Key AWS Components Used
 - **AWS Lambda**: Executes code to fetch NBA game data.
 - **Amazon SNS**: Sends game updates to your email.